Bordered Heegaard Floer homology: Invariance and pairing

-Given a simple holomorphic comb $(u,v)$ with $\Source$ and $\biSource$ the decorated sources of $u$ and $v$ respectively, there is a natural way to (pre)glue $\Source$ and $\biSource$ to form a decorated source $\Source\glue \biSource$: the surface $S\glue T$ is obtained by identifying small neighborhoods of the east punctures of $S$ with neighborhoods of the corresponding west punctures of~$T$.
+Given a simple holomorphic comb $(u,v)$ with $\Source$ and $\biSource$ the decorated sources of $u$ and $v$ respectively, there is a natural way to (pre)glue $\Source$ and $\biSource$ to form a decorated source $\Source\mathbin{\gls*{preglue}} \biSource$: the surface $S\glue T$ is obtained by identifying small neighborhoods of the east punctures of $S$ with neighborhoods of the corresponding west punctures of~$T$.
 (Note that this is a purely topological operation, not involving any differential equations.
 We use the term ``preglue'' to distinguish from gluing of holomorphic curves.)
 The $e\infty$ punctures of $\biSource$ and $\pm\infty$ punctures of $\Source$ carry over to decorate $\Source\glue\biSource$.
-The pregluing of sources extends in an obvious way to general smooth holomorphic combs.
-The construction also extends to nodal holomorphic combs: there is a canonical way to deform away the nodes in the source to produce a smooth Riemann surface.
+The pregluing of sources extends in an obvious way to general smooth holomorphic combs: for any smooth holomorphic comb there is a corresponding (preglued) smooth surface.
+The construction also extends to nodal holomorphic combs: there is a canonical way to deform away the nodes in the source to produce a smooth surface.